 We’ll see.
 My album The World I Am Livings In is so close to being finished and all of the songs are very personal.
 I just hope, one or the other tune will move you…

 Here’s a very personal playlist inspired by Morning has Broken

-I love art photography and can easily lose myself scouring the internet like the library of Babel for pictures.
-That particular day I was compiling a collection of photos, mainly by female artists, a lot of them in black and white, many with a surrealistic approach and somewhat dramatic and staged effects.
+I love art photography and can easily lose myself scouring the Internet, searching for interesting pictures and inspiration.
+That particular day I was compiling a collection of photos, mainly by female artists.
+A lot of them were in black and white, many with a surrealistic approach, and somewhat dramatic and staged effects.
 I didn’t have any specific motifs or topics in mind but just followed my instincts and mood.
-I downloaded quite a few pictures whose meaning especially struck or touched me on a very visceral level.
+I downloaded quite a few pictures, whose meaning especially struck or touched me on a very visceral level.

-These collections of images trigger my own creativity by directing me towards a topic, which has already been slumbering in my sub-conscience.
-They act like teasers or “dream catchers” or even as surfaces for my own emotional projections.
+These collections of images often trigger my own creativity by directing me towards a topic – a topic that has most likely already been slumbering in my sub-conscience.
+Images act for me like teasers or “dream catchers” or even as surfaces for my own emotional projections.
 Traditionally, this is actually known as Ekphrasis, which means “description” in Greek.
-An ekphrastic poem is a vivid description of a scene or, more commonly, a work of art whereby the poet may amplify and expand its meaning.
+An ekphrastic poem, for instance, is a vivid description of a scene or, more commonly, a work of art – whereby the poet may amplify and expand its meaning.
 It is used to convey the deeper symbolism of the corporeal art form by means of a separate medium.
-Often ekphrastic writing is rhetorical in nature and symbolic of a greater meaning.

 I turn the key and stare into a